What is ACIA?

 Are my details held securely?

-The full details you provide upon application are stored on a database within a system approved to GPMS RESTRICTED level.
-For the members forum administration purposes, some basic details such as your name and email address will be held within a password protected web-based system, see www.locked-area.com for full details.
+The full details you provide upon application are stored on a database within a system approved to GPMS OFFICIAL level.
+For the members administration purposes, some basic details such as your name and email address will be held within a password protected web-based system, see www.locked-area.com for full details.